kabelt/FdF/README.md

 - [x] Color gradient relative to height
 - [X] Interactive height adjustment
-- [x] Changable projection types including some cool hidden features, try it yourself!:wink:
+- [x] Changable projection types including some cool hidden features, try it yourself :wink:
 ### Requirements
 This project relies on MiniLibX and can be run only on MacOS.
 ### Installations